Al Bayt Stadium

 Al-Bayt Stadium (استاد البيت) is a retractable roof football stadium in Al Khor, Qatar, which was opened in time for matches in the 2022 FIFA World Cup, which began on 20 November 2022.
 The stadium is located 35 km away from Doha, which made it the furthest stadium from the capital that was used in the World Cup.
-The stadium's construction contract was awarded to Qatari contractor Galfar Al Misnad, Webuild S.p.A. and Cimolai in 2015.
+The stadium's construction contract was awarded to Qatari contractor Galfar al-Misnad, Webuild S.p.A. and Cimolai in 2015.

 Plans

 Al Bayt Stadium hosted the opening match of the 2022 World Cup, and hosted a semi-final and a quarter-final match.
-The stadium hosted around 60,000 World Cup fans (71.000 gross capacity), including 1,000 seats for press.
+The stadium hosted around 60,000 World Cup fans (71,000 gross capacity), including 1,000 seats for press.
 The architectural design takes its inspiration from the traditional tents of the nomadic peoples of Qatar and the region.
 It features a retractable roof, providing covered seating for all spectators.
-It connects to transportation systems and have onsite parking for 6,000 cars, 350 buses and the coming and going of 150 public buses/shuttles, as well as 1,000 taxis and water taxis.
+It connects to transportation systems and has onsite parking for 6,000 cars, 350 buses and the access for 150 public buses/shuttles, as well as 1,000 taxis and water taxis.
 The stadium is certified for its sustainability credentials under the Global Sustainability Assessment System (GSAS) for a number of certifications representing sustainable design & build, construction management practices and the efficiency of its energy centre.
 The stadium also received a five-star GSAS rating.

 The stadium also includes luxurious hotel suites and rooms with balcony views of the football field.

-To mark the National Sports Day, stadium's adjacent park's official opening was announced to be held on Qatar's sports day itself, 11 February 2020.
+It was announced that the official opening of the park adjacent to the stadium was to be held as part of celebrations of National Sports Day on 11 February 2020.